wp-plugins/auto-save-remote-images-drafts/readme.txt

 **Usage**

-Avoid losing time in the proceess of setting featured image for each of your blog posts or page whenever you create new content from your WordPRess blog site dashboard.
+Avoid losing time in the process of setting featured image for each of your blog posts or page whenever you create new content from your WordPress blog site dashboard.
 This post retrieves the first remote or local image of your post and uses it as a featured image.

 If you maintain multiple blogs, just copy paste the post contents from one blog to the other and this plugin will automatically save the first external image to the second blog.
 There is no need to re-upload images to multiple sites.